Amended and Restated Bylaws of The National Certification Board for Therapeutic Massage & Bodywork, Inc.

 The name of this corporation is the National Certification Board for Therapeutic Massage & Bodywork, Inc. (“NCBTMB”).

 NCBTMB shall have and continuously maintain in the Commonwealth of Virginia a registered office and a registered agent whose office is identical with that registered office, and may have such other offices within or outside Virginia as the Member may from time to time determine or as the business of NCBTMB may require.

 Article III.
 PURPOSE

-3.1 Purpose.
-NCBTMB is organized for the purpose of fostering high standards of ethical and professional practice in the delivery of services through a recognized, credible credentialing program that assures the competency of practitioners of therapeutic massage and bodywork and protection of the public.
+NCBTMB is organized for the purpose of fostering high standards of ethical and professional practice in the delivery of services through recognized, credible credentialing programs and continuing education approval programs that assure the competency of practitioners of therapeutic massage and bodywork and protection of the public.